- Published on Wednesday, 11 April 2012 20:36

 ISEC’s activities are pushing the concept of space elevators forward.
 These cross all the disciplines and encourage people from around the world to participate.
 The following activities are being accomplished in parallel;

-- CLIMB Journal – This peer review journal invites and evaluates papers and presents them in an annual journal with the purpose of explaining technical advances to the public.
+- CLIMB Journal – This peer review journal invites and evaluates papers and presents them in a journal with the purpose of explaining technical advances to the public.
 The first Journal was dedicated to Mr. Yuri Artsutanov [co-inventor] with the second Journal dedicated to Mr. Jerome Pearson [co-inventor].
-Published annually, new issues are scheduled for July of each year.
+Published periodically.

 - Yearly Conference – International space elevator conferences were initiated by Dr. Edwards in the Seattle area in 2002.
 Follow-on conferences were in Santa Fe , Washington DC , Albuquerque [2005/6 –smaller sessions], and Seattle [2008 to the present].
 At each of these conferences, there were many discussions accross the whole arena of space elevators with remarkable concepts and presentations.
-The current conferences [2012 and beyond] are sponsored by Microsoft, Seattle Museum of Flight, Space Elevator Blog, Leeward Space Foundation, and ISEC.
+The current conferences [beginning in 2012] are sponsored by Microsoft, Seattle Museum of Flight, Space Elevator Blog, Leeward Space Foundation, and ISEC.

 - Year Long Study – ISEC sponsors research into a focused topic each year to ensure progress in a discipline within the space elevator project.
 The first was in 2010 and evaluated the threat of space debris.
 The second study, and resulting report, focused for the Concept of Operations of space elevators.
 The current study is focusing on tether climber designs.
 The 2014 topic has been chosen: Space Elevator Architectures and Roadmaps.
 The products from these studies are reports that are published to show progress in the development of space elevators.